Nipicoco/Nipicoco/README.md

 - 👋 Hi, I’m @Nipicoco
 - 👀 I’m interested in just casually learning about scripts
-- 🌱 I’m currently learning engineering on systems
+- 🌱 I’m currently learning Informatic Civil Engineering
 - 💞️ I’m looking to collaborate on anything not that hard
 - 📫 How to reach me: Juicytrains@gmail.com